lauraweindorf/art-shop/README.md

 2. Move the artwork to the next stage by clicking `Frame`

-3. Enter an artwork price in Ether and clickj `Put Up For Adoption`
+3. Enter an artwork price and click `Put Up For Adoption`

 4. Click into the Art Adopter ID field to fill in the address and click `Adopt`